gs-olive/TensorRT/docsrc/contributors/conversion.rst

 Conversion Phase
 ==================

-Once the graph has be simplified to a form thats easy to convert, we then set up a conversion context to manage the construction of a TensorRT ``INetworkDefinition`` from the blocks nodes.
-The conversion context records the set of converted nodes, block inputs and outputs and other information about the conversion of the graph.
+Once the graph has been simplified to a form that's easy to convert, we then set up a conversion context to manage the construction of a TensorRT ``INetworkDefinition`` from the blocks and nodes.
+The conversion context records the set of converted nodes, block inputs and outputs, and other information about the conversion of the graph.
 This data is then used to help converters link together layers and also hold build time information like weights required to construct the engine.
 After the context is created, the block converter starts iterating through the list of nodes, for each node, the converter will look at its